prysmaticlabs/documentation/docs/wallet/withdraw-validator.md

 }
 ```

-### Step 3: run the [staking-deposit-cli](https://github.com/ethereum/staking-deposit-cli) in an `offline` environment with your mnemonic to generate the `blstoexecutionchange` message(s)
+### Step 3: Run the [staking-deposit-cli](https://github.com/ethereum/staking-deposit-cli) in an `offline` environment with your mnemonic to generate the `blstoexecutionchange` message(s)

 :::caution

-We recommend doing this next step *without* an Internet connection to be maximally secure.
+We recommend doing this next step *without* an internet connection to be maximally secure.
 Either turn off the internet before introducing your mnemonic for signing or migrate to an air-gapped environment to continue the following steps.

 :::